 - You answered many of the above quiz questions with a "no" before but now answer "yes" to most or all of them.

 - You've been babysitting regularly for one year.

 - Many families in your neighborhood call you first when they need a good sitter.

-If you haven't raised your rates in a year than a one to two dollar increase for your regular babysitting hourly rate is perfectly reasonable.
+If you haven't raised your rates in a year than a $1 or $2 increase for your regular babysitting hourly rate is perfectly reasonable.
 Other jobs for teens offer raises - so should babysitting.

 If parents you sit for don't want to pay you a fair raise, you can continue to sit for a family at your old hourly rate or choose to stop.
 This can be a hard part of babysitting.
 You may love working for a family but if they get upset over a typical raise, you need to rethink how much your time is worth.
 It's a personal decision on your part but consider this, if you work hard and are a valuable asset to the families you sit for, a raise is a reasonable request.